 5. Boost Facebook Ad Engagement With Your Contact List

-Facebook ads is one of the most powerful paid advertising channels on the market.
+Facebook ads are one of the most powerful paid advertising channels on the market.
 This is largely due to the advanced targeting and large audience available in the platform.

 Facebook lets you upload a list of email addresses for targeting purposes, so you can easily leverage your contacts.
 This can help you in two ways: